baotonglu/apex/README.md

 ## Running benchmark

 We run the tests in a single NUMA node with 24 physical CPU cores.
 We pin threads to physical cores compactly assuming thread ID == 2 * core ID (e.g., for a dual-socket system, we assume cores 0, 2, 4, ... are located in socket 0).
-To run benchmarks, use the `test_pmem` executable in the `build` directory.
-It supports the following arguments:

-Check out also the `total.sh` script for example benchmarks and easy testing of the hash tables.
+Check out also the `total.sh` and `full.sh` script for example benchmarks and easy testing of the hash tables.

 ## Acknowledgements